-In this section we investigate numerically, and thereby prove, Vinatier's conjecture for two infinite families of non-abelian weakly ramified Galois extensions of \mathbb{Q} .
+In this section we investigate numerically, and thereby prove, Vinatier's conjecture for two new, and infinite, families of non-abelian weakly ramified Galois extensions of \mathbb{Q} .

-At the same time we shall also explicitly compute both sides of the equality in Conjecture 7.2 for all weakly ramified non-abelian Galois extensions of \mathbb{Q}3 of degree 27 and exponent 3, thereby verifying this conjecture, and hence also Breuning's local epsilon constant conjecture, in this case.
+At the same time we shall also explicitly compute both sides of the equality in Conjecture 7.2 for all weakly ramified non-abelian Galois extensions of \mathbb{Q}3 of degree 27, thereby verifying this conjecture, and hence also Breuning's local epsilon constant conjecture, in this case.